 Digital and Online Marketing Strategies

 Some general pros of digital strategies are that your business is accessible 24/7, it’s very affordable and you build authority.
 Unfortunately, these strategies do require a lot of learning, skill and time and you’ll have a lot of competition.
-Let’s dive deeper into digital marketing strategies.
+Let’s dive deeper into the pros and cons of digital marketing strategies.

 Website marketing is the practice of attracting traffic to your website.
 Because the internet is always on, your website is marketing for your business 24/7.
 It may take a little work to get your website more visible, but it’s one of the easiest ways to reach your target market.
 This strategy is also an inexpensive way to bring in business.